longern/webtransportify/README.md

 ### Limitations

+Safari and WebView on iOS do not support WebTransport yet.
+See [Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport#browser_compatibility).

-In the demo we use a service worker to proxy requests.
-That means:
+In the demo we use a service worker to proxy requests, which means:

 - Any service worker provided by the original server will not work
 - Basic authentication will not show the login dialog